ad-si/textnet/readme.md

   or <https://goo.gl/unXkFA> which can even render LaTeX math equations) For extensions which only trigger on `.md` URLs you can open the original file for this page at <http://textnet.io/readme.md>.
+- As a EPUB by converting it with pandoc:
+  `pandoc --from markdown --output textnet.epub http://textnet.io`
 - As a PDF by converting it with pandoc:
-  `pandoc http://textnet.io --output textnet.pdf`
-- As a EPUB by converting it with pandoc:
-  `pandoc http://textnet.io --output textnet.pdf`
+  `pandoc -f markdown -o textnet.pdf --latex-engine=xelatex http://textnet.io`

 ### How can I publish something?